near/nearcore/README.md

 ## Join the Network

-The easiest way to join the network, is by using the `nearup` command, which you can install as follows:
+The easiest way to join the network is by using the `nearup` command, which you can install as follows:

 ```bash
 pip3 install --user nearup